fmauger/BoostSerializationTwoCompilationUnitsDemo/README.md

-This demo has been  created as a test bench of  some advanced usage of the Boost  Serialization Library on  some systems of  interest (mostly computers running  Linux for  computing, simulation and  data analysis for  experimental  physics).
+This demo has been  created as a test bench of  some advanced usage of the Boost  Serialization Library on  some systems of  interest (mostly computers running  modern Linux used for  computing, simulation and  data analysis for  experimental  physics).
 It  is  provided  as  is, first  for  my personal usage and experimentation but also  in the hope it could help someone  else  to  understand  and  setup  Boost  based  serialization features in his/her own code.

+## Description

 This  set   of  sample   C++  files   illustrates  how   to  implement serialization   functionalities,   through   the   Boost/Serialization